US envoy shuns Polish parliament speaker over Trump remarks

 Writing on X, Czarzasty said: “I continue to respect the United States as a key partner of Poland.
 Therefore, I regret Ambassador Tom Rose’s declaration, but I will not change my position on these fundamental issues for Polish women and men.”

-In late January, Czarzasty joined other high-ranking Polish politicians in rebuking Trump’s comments that the US “never needed” NATO allies.
+In late January, Czarzasty joined other high-ranking Polish politicians in rebuking Trump’s comments that the US “never needed” NATO allies, calling the claims “scandalous”.

 Forty-three Polish soldiers and one civil servant died as part of the US-led NATO coalition fighting in Afghanistan.